Arisamin/MyVaronis_BigResultHandler/docs/RESULT_ASSEMBLER_LLD.md

 ---

+### OrganizedBlobData
+Result of ResultAssembler processing, passed to NotificationSender.

+**Properties:**
+- `SeriesCollection: Dictionary<string, List<BlobReference>>` - Blob references organized by series type
+- `TotalBlobCount: int` - Total number of blobs across all series

+---

 ### SeriesData
-Container for all blob references within a single series type.
+Container for all blob references within a single series type (used in notification message).

 **Properties:**
 - `SeriesType: string` - Type identifier